samkcdev/CSS-in-depth-Notes-Exercises/Chapter-One/Notes/Cascade and Specificity.md

 1 0 0 means id and no class and no tags-so this will have more weightage 0 1 0 means no id and one class and no tags-after that this will come 0 0 1 means no id, no class and one tag-only after the above all this will be considered

+### Cascade Value

+A declaration that “wins” the cascade is called a cascaded value.
+The value applied to a propery of a particular element as a result of cascade

+### Inherit and Initial

+ <p>Inherit will inherent the values from its parent element.
+Keyword:<pre>inherit</pre></p>
+ <p>Initial resets the property value to default its value.
+Keyword:<pre>initial</pre></p>
+ <p>The benefit of this is you don’t have to think about it as much.
+If you want to remove a
+border from an element, set border: initial.
+If you want to restore an element to its default width, set width: initial</p>

+Padding and margin follow the clockwise ordering of values while the background follows cartesian grid X-Y